Venous Leak Treatment

 Dot Clinics also provides interventional radiology (IR) embolization, a minimally invasive procedure where leaking veins are selectively blocked using medical agents.
 It boasts a 60–80% success rate and is particularly effective for moderate to severe cases of venous leakage, offering a less invasive alternative to surgery with lasting results.

-Why Choose Dot Clinics For Venous Leakage Treatment?
+Why Choose Dot Clinics For Venous Leak Treatment?

 At DOT Clinics, we have Dr. Muhammad Amjad (M.B.B.S/M.D – Latin America, MS Urology, Pakistan Medical Commission Certified), a renowned Urologist and Endoscopic Surgeon.
 He is also recognized as one of the best sexologists, specializing in the diagnosis and treatment of venous leak and other sexual dysfunctions.
 With his expertise, he provides personalized treatment plans to help men overcome venous leakage and achieve a healthy sex life.